 The Flexible Working Application Procedure is also likely to be published in the 1st quarter of 2020.
 The target date is 31st March in line with the Policy and Procedure review log.
 Work in progress and on track within target completion date.

-Update May 2020: The table below depicts the updated position chart from the February SORB meeting.
-Those in red are priority.
-Delays have been annotated regarding consultation due to COVID-19.
+Update May 2020: The table below depicts the position chart from the February SORB meeting.